ranjitha09B/Aggregate-Functions-and-Grouping/README.md

 # Aggregate-Functions-and-Grouping
+An aggregate function is a function that performs a calculation on a set of values, and returns a single value.
+Aggregate functions are often used with the GROUP BY clause of the SELECT statement.
+The GROUP BY clause splits the result-set into groups of values and the aggregate function can be used to return a single value for each group.
 Let's break down the SQL queries have provided, explaining each one in detail.

 # Selecting all the data in the employees table: